 The good shooter is a picture of grace as he releases the ball with seemingly effortless motion.
 However, this “seemingly effortless motion” comes at a high price.
 Some studies have proven it takes approximately 200,000 correct repetitions to learn a basketball skill to mastery.
 So how much is that?
 About 10 years!
 Thus, it is extremely important to practice the proper mechanics from the beginning.

 Coach Rick Majerus emphasized good shooters always “get their homework done early”.
 In other words it is imperative to have great footwork.
 They own their feet!
-Your feet should be planted slightly less than shoulder-width apart .
-Good shooters actually have narrow feet.
-In doing so, position your shooting foot slightly ahead of your non-shooting foot.
-This allows for your shooting shoulder to be squared to the basket (similar to throwing a dart).
+Your feet should be planted slightly less than shoulder-width apart (more like hip-width) and position your shooting foot slightly ahead of your non-shooting foot.
+Good shooters shoot like they're jumping rope.
+With that said, turn both feet in to 10 o'clock if you're right handed and 2 o'clock for lefties.
+This allows for your shooting shoulder to be aligned with the basket (similar to throwing a dart).
 A jump stop, or two-foot plant, is recommended for a direct approach to the basket.
 The two-count (1-2) stop is appropriate for any approach at an angle.

 Legs & Knees